misteragarwal/ChartGen/README.md

 ## Integration with API

-After the Vite bundler, we seamlessly integrate the QuickChart API to empower CharGen with diverse charting capabilities.
+After the Vite bundler, we seamlessly integrate the QuickChart API to empower MakeChart with diverse charting capabilities.
 This integration opens up a world of possibilities, enabling us to create visually stunning and informative charts with just a few lines of code.

-CharGen makes chart generation a breeze, combining the strengths of React and Vite for a lightning-fast and efficient development experience.
+MakeChart makes chart generation a breeze, combining the strengths of React and Vite for a lightning-fast and efficient development experience.
 Dive into the codebase, explore the components, and witness the seamless synergy of these technologies in action.
 Happy charting! 📊✨